Not too bitter, not too dark, but just right! Strike the perfect balance with The Tea Centre’s collection of oolong teas.

 We say this as we often have customers come into our stores and ask for oolongs because they are a supposed “weight loss tea”.
-While some studies have shown that a rise in metabolism occurs for up to two hours after drinking oolong (which is conducive to burning fat), the only true way to lose weight is through a healthy diet and consistent exercise.
+While some studies have shown that a rise in metabolism can potentially occur after drinking oolong, The Tea Centre prefers to promote what our tea gives (happiness & warmth!) as opposed to what it could help you lose.

 How to prepare oolong tea